What is Drainage Radius?*

 modeling for determining initial conditions and for obtaining fluid samples,

-for testing communication between wells, and in providing valuable data for
+with that of other wells in surface facilities, for testing communication between wells, and in providing valuable data for

 history matching that can be used to reduce uncertainty (see